 We’re all familiar with outdoor living spaces, but it can be helpful to know what all the different types are.
 For starters, a porch is a covered outdoor area at the entrance of a building, while a patio refers to an outdoor area connected to a house that is typically paved and may (or may not) be elevated by steps.
-A veranda is like a a patio, and it’s typically only partially covered.
+A veranda is like a patio, and it’s typically only partially covered.
 And a balcony is an elevated outdoor area that provides more privacy than a patio or a veranda.

 A lanai encompasses all of these definitions and can vary dramatically in style, size, and purpose.
 Most often, a lanai is a private space attached to an apartment, house, or a hotel.
-Technically, a lanai can also also refer to an outdoor passageway between spaces, and has even been been compared to an engawa in Japanese architecture, aka a strip of hardwood flooring that wraps around the outer edge of a building.
+Technically, a lanai can also refer to an outdoor passageway between spaces and has even been compared to an engawa in Japanese architecture, aka a strip of hardwood flooring that wraps around the outer edge of a building.

 Why Lanais Are So Popular